 BJ's stock rose 4.1 percent or 63 cents to $16.06 on Monday, while Baker Hughes shares fell 9.6 percent to $34.45.

 Their combined market capitalization will be around that of National Oilwell Varco Inc

 Under the terms of the deal, if either company pulls out, it must pay the other $175 million.

 PRESSURE ON PUMPING

-Industry analysts believe U.S. natural gas prices, which were trading below $3 per million BTU, will probably stay weak into 2010 when cuts to drilling are expected to begin to trim production, and winter demand reduces the high level of the fuel in storage.
+Industry analysts believe U.S. natural gas prices, which were trading below $3 per million BTU, will stay weak into 2010 when cuts to drilling are expected to begin to trim output, and winter demand reduces the high level of the fuel in storage.

 Pressure-pumping is expected to become increasingly important in North America with the rise of unconventional natural gas fields, such as tight gas and shale gas.
 Pressure-pumping accounts for more than half the costs to develop those wells.

 Baker, which will pay about 10 times BJ Services' 2010 earnings before interest, taxes, depreciation and amortization, expects the transaction to add to profits by 2011.

 Pressure-pumping makes up about 75 percent of BJ Services revenue.
 The acquisition will lift pressure-pumping at Baker Hughes to about 20 percent of revenue from about 1 percent.

 Baker Hughes expects annual cost savings of about $75 million in 2010 and $150 million in 2011.